unbxd/autosuggest/README.md

 			productUrl:'url_path' // url to navigate on click of product },

+		//if you want to add any filter bt default, give name and value so it will be add to API url
+		//like filter=name:value
+		filter:{
+			name:'',
+			value:''
+		},

 		formSubmit : false, //if input box is a form and you want to submit it on selection from autosuggest make this true

 		//this will be called on selecting a item from autosuggest, can be used to call search query